-- Payment for Vehicle Modification Services (VMS) alone, or in combination with Home Modification Services, and Specialized Medical Equipment and Supplies (SMES), shall not exceed \$10,000 per program participant and across all waiver programs. - In the event that a program participant has exceeded the \$10,000 limit, and still has needs that may be furnished through VMS, the managed care organization shall furnish such needed using and 'in lieu of other services' approach, or using other value-added services provided by the managed care organization. - Upon delivery to the participant (including installation), the Vehicle Modification must be in good operating condition and repair in accordance with applicable specifications. - o The State cannot provide assistance with modifications on vehicles that are not registered under the participant or legally responsible parent of a minor or other primary caretaker.
+Payment for Vehicle Modification Services (VMS) alone, or in combination with Home Modification Services, and Specialized Medical Equipment and Supplies (SMES), shall not exceed \$10,000 per program participant and across all waiver programs.

+In the event that a program participant has exceeded the \$10,000 limit, and still has needs that may be furnished through VMS, the MCO shall furnish such needed using and 'in lieu of other services' approach, or using other value-added services provided by the MCO.

+Upon delivery to the participant (including installation), the Vehicle Modification must be in good operating condition and repair in accordance with applicable specifications.

+The State cannot provide assistance with modifications on vehicles that are not registered under the participant or legally responsible parent of a minor or other primary caretaker.